vazquej1/PracticumUSA/README.md

 # PracticumUSA
-All projects completed during Practicum Bootcamp.
+Some projects completed during Practicum Bootcamp.
+These projects were reviewed and approved by Practicum staff.